marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 circenses](https://en.wikipedia.org/wiki/Bread_and_circuses)

-One of the best kinds of recognition is the financial one, specially when that financial offer is made proactively from the manager's side before "official" raise ceremonies take place.
+One of the best kinds of recognition is the financial one, specially when that financial acknowledgement is made proactively from the manager side before "official" raise ceremonies take place.

 It is incredible that in certain places salary raises only happen once a year, and if you missed the date but got a lot of responsibility on your back, you need to perform the role for a year without financial recognition.
 It is very hard to be a manager in such companies as you don't have freedom to *really* manage your team.
+Having been on that type of company before (but not on the management side), it was very frustrating.

 ## You must keep an open mind about your management skills.